Aaronharding10/Lisbon-destination-guide/README.md

 ## Design

-* Colour scheme
- *Primary colours used on the website: ![colour scheme]

 * Typography
  *Fantasy font and sens-serif are the 2 main fonts used throughout the site with the former mainy being used for headings and sub headings.